 All social housing tenants and leaseholders have a right to be consulted and to be involved in tenant participation activities.
-The Council's previous Tenant Participation Strategy was written in 2010 and requires update, taking into account more recent Government direction, Tenant Participation Advisory Service (TPAS) recommendations and modern methods of engagement.
+The Council's previous Tenant Participation Strategy was written in 2010 and required update, taking into account recent Government direction and modern methods of engagement.
+A draft version of the Strategy has now been consulted on with our tenants, and a final version is ready for approval.